bovlb/the-blue-alliance/API-Documentation.md

 #Documentation - The Blue Alliance API
 The Blue Alliance is a [FIRST Robotics](http://www.usfirst.org/) match archive website.
 The Blue Alliance API provides you with the same data available on The Blue Alliance website.
 This data includes team information, event information and match results.

-##API Clients
-TODO: Put info when someone writes a client

 ##Usage
 The API returns data in JSON format.
 For more information on JSON, visit [json.org](http://www.json.org/).
 There you will also find links to JSON libraries for many programming languages.